moleraat/after5/README.md

 If you're like me, there's nothing better than stealing company time.
 Easily rewrite commit history to be after 5pm.

-Optionally install a post-commit hook to rewrite going forward, rewrite the author and email commit info, set different working hours other than 9-5pm, or only rewrite history within a specified date range.
+Also installs a post-commit hook to rewrite your info going forward without having to remember to run `after5`.
+Remembers your settings for author and email info, different working hours other than 9-5pm, etc.

 Builds on top of [git-filter-repo](https://github.com/newren/git-filter-repo#simple-example-with-comparisons)